lacikovaM/first-impression/README.md

 In the competition, 118 other projects were registered and we won the 5th place.

-For this game, I illustrated pexeso cards for learning the basics of first aid and telephone numbers of police, ambulance and the police in the Czech republic I also created magnets, and illustrations of dangerous and safe situations
+For this game, I illustrated pexeso cards for learning the basics of first aid and telephone numbers of police, ambulance and the police in the Czech Republic I also created magnets and illustrations of dangerous and safe situations

 You can find the whole work [here](https://www.mojevizenula.cz/app/webroot/files/editor/files/MV0%205%20dokumenty/MV0_5_Kydalkova_VSKK_Bezpecnost%20hrou.pdf).

+## WORLD HEALTH CONGRESS 2023 PRAGUE

+This work was part of my internship.
+What is WHC2023?

+1.  **3D animation**
+gif of the animation
+-describe the animation,

+-	Approximately 2000 viewers from 55 countries saw the visual during the congress.